Romuloyan/overlay-routing-network-c/README.md

 Academic networking project implementing a command-line overlay node in C. Each process can register in an overlay, establish TCP neighbour connections, exchange routing information and react to topology changes.

-> This is a portfolio version of a two-person academic project.
+> This is a portfolio version of a academic project.
 Course handouts, self-evaluation material and participant data are deliberately not included.

 ## What it demonstrates